Frequently Asked Questions and Answers

 Go to Windows Explorer (start it if needed), choose View|Folder Options, and click the File Types tab.
 Note: The path to this dialog box may be different on your system; the above describes how to get to the needed dialog box on an NT 4.0 system with IE 4.0 installed, so your system may be different.
 When you are at the dialog box used to edit registered file types, 1) select "HTML Document" from the Registered file types list, 2) press the Edit button, 3) click on Edit in the Actions list and then 4) press the Remove or Edit button, depending on what you want to do.
 If you press the Edit button, you will need to assign the action to another program of your choosing.

-No, you do not need to be an HTML expert.
-You only need to have a basic understanding of HTML, or be wanting to learn it.
-If you're a student, then CSE HTML Validator is an excellent program to use for learning HTML.
-CSE HTML Validator would not be for you if you don't have any knowledge of HTML *AND* you do not want to learn.
-If you do not have a basic knowledge of HTML, but you want to learn, then we recommending combining an online HTML tutorial or book with CSE HTML Validator.
+If you do not have a basic knowledge of HTML and CSS but you want to learn HTML and CSS, then we recommending combining an online HTML tutorial or book with CSS HTML Validator.
 If at first you find yourself overwhelmed with all the messages that HTML Validator generates, then don't worry, you'll quickly catch on after a few days of use.

 How do I add words to the dictionary?

-The easiest way to add words to the spell checker is to check a document in the editor using Tools->Spell Check and add any misspelled words to the dictionary when prompted.
-You can also add words by going to Options->Spelling Options, clicking on the Dictionaries button, and adding words to one of the listed dictionaries by selecting the dictionary to edit and then pressing the Edit button.
+The easiest way to add words to the spell checker is to check a document in the editor using Tools > Spell Check (F7) and add any misspelled words to the dictionary when prompted.